omaraflak/Filter-Library/README.md

 Unlike Stream from Java 8, this library will return a list of **references** and will not waste memory.
 If you need a copy, just add the method `copy()` to the filter.

-The library also include a method called `postOperation` which executes commands on the user(s) that respect your filter.
-For example, if you want to search the user which `id` is 42 and change its name to "answer" you would do it just like this :
+The library also includes a method called `postOperation` which executes commands on the user(s) that respect your filter.
+For example, if you want to search the user which `id` is 42 and change its name to "answer" you would do it like this :

 ```Java
 UserFilter.builder()